-The Mobile interface to MyED and the Channels will be available to all MyED users - so upwards of 30,000 potential users so potentially all protected characteristics may be affected.
-The protected characteristics which are particularly relevant to this procurement are disability in terms that the channels must be as accessible as possible for disabled users and race as the system will only be provided in English as this is the main teaching language of the University.
+All MyEd channels will be available to all MyED users across all device categories - so upwards of 35,000 potential users and therefore potentially all protected characteristics may be affected.
+The protected characteristics which are particularly relevant to this procurement are disability as the channels must be as accessible as possible for disabled users and race as the system will only be provided in English as this is the main teaching language of the University.

-Please note that the content of channels and MyED is not being changed or alternative content is not being presented - the interface just enables to content to be viewed on mobiles and tablets and this results in some stylistic and presentational changes.
-This does mean that it may be easier for users to view content on the move so may assist caregivers or parents with young children and so may have positive effect on the protected characteristic of sex and/or pregnancy and maternity.
+Please note that the content within channels and MyED is not being changed, and nor is alternative content being presented - the interface just enables to all content to be viewed on mobiles and tablets.
+The change to a "responsive" theme results in some stylistic and presentational changes.
+This does mean that it may be easier for users to view content on the move so may assist caregivers or parents with young children and so may have positive effect on the protected characteristics of sex, pregnancy and maternity and disability.